winghongchan/dark-docs/README.md

 Dark Docs is written as a [UserCSS](https://github.com/openstyles/stylus/wiki/Writing-UserCSS) file and uses the [{less}](https://lesscss.org/) preprocessor.

-The intent is simple—to make a dark mode for Google Docs web that shares the same colors and overall look to the Google Docs mobile app in dark mode.
+The intent is simple—to make a dark mode for Google Docs web that shares the same colors and overall look to the Google Docs mobile app in dark mode, while following [Material 3 specs](https://m3.material.io).
+Dark Docs includes noticeable changes that update the full interface to Material 3; this was done for a more consistent appearance and so we don’t need to reference quite as much documentation with regards to colouring.

 Dark Docs only works with Google Docs for now.
 Expansion to Google Slides is [underway](https://github.com/winghongchan/dark-docs/blob/main/shades-and-slides.user.css).
 There are plans to expand to Google Sheets in the future.
 If you create such a project (with a similar intent to this project), you may submit a pull request to include a link to it here.